Djinbei/Data-Analysis-Portfolio/project-1(Retail)/Documentation.md

 *July 19, 2025*

 I made respectable amount of progress but still struggled with what information was relevant to put in the dashboard segments.
-I also added a matrix table to give a detailed insight on customer distribution based off of nice information such as gendre and age group, again using the product category as the column side and total sales as value.
+I also added a matrix table to give a detailed insight on customer distribution based off of nice information such as gender and age group, again using the product category as the column side and total sales as value.
 I thought this would give be useful for giving a more in-depth view of the retail company's customer niche.
 However, I scrapped this on later dates since I thought it had too much information, information that the stakeholders might not even bother to check.

  I also inserted a LinkedIn and Github logo where I marked down the links to my personal LinkedIn and Github profile.
 The gender and age distribution were also included in the customer & product dashboard.
 I also transformed some of the charts by fixing their design, craeting a more aesthetic feel to each dashboard.
 I also included an average transaction sales card to give information on the average inflow of revenue to the company.